richardriman/dokku-acl-wrapper/README.md

     $ wget -qO- https://raw.github.com/richardriman/dokku-acl-wrapper/master/bootstrap.sh | sudo bash

 Bootstrap script is usable only if you have Dokku installed in standard location.
-If don't, you must do it manuly.
+If don't, you must do it manually.

 ## Manual Installation